ahervy/www/content/about.md

 ### Empowering users

-I believe clear communication is key!
+I believe clear communication is key.

 When things are easy to understand, users feel more in control.
-That's why I use both UX writing and technical writing to help users can get the most out of products:
+That's why I use both UX writing and technical writing to help users get the most out of products.

-- I help users navigate apps and websites with clear instructions.
-- I explain tech stuff in plain language, so it's not scary.